There are a lot of rules, requirements and safety regulations you need to know and follow when driving with a trailer or caravan coupled to a car.

 When reversing with a coupled trailer you must be patient, reverse slowly – using small steering movements – and wait for the trailer to catch up

 Note that driving with a coupled trailer on slippery roads is associated with special risks.
-Read more about driving with a trailer in slippery conditions.

 Always check that the tow ball weight is correct before departure